Angelo Lelii 1940s Pendant Lamp – The Company

 Period: 1940s, 1950s – Mid-Century Modern.

-Designer: Angelo Lelii aka Angelo Lelli around 1947.
+Designer: Angelo Lelii aka Angelo Lelli in 1947.

 Manufacturer: Arredoluce, Monza, Italy.

-Other versions: This Angelo Lelii 1940s pendant lamp exists in several colours.
-This lamp is model 12126.
+Other versions: This Angelo Lelii 1940s pendant lamp exists in several colour variations.
+This example is model 12126.
+Additional versions were developed during the following three years.
+The design was also adapted as an extendable wall lamp and as a floor lamp.

 Arredoluce